opencog/atomspace/Design-Notes-C.md

 can be related to what.
 As I write this, I imagine its not hard to generalize connector mating to some kind of probabilistic strengths, rather than a strict boolean true/false will-mate or won't-mate determination.
-This probabilistic re-interpretation is defered for some future project. ("Not hard" is an understatement: its probably quite the adventure to do this, opening new vistas.
+This probabilistic re-interpretation is deferred for some future project. ("Not hard" is an understatement: its probably quite the adventure to do this, opening new vistas.
 Which is why it cannot be attempted right here, just yet.)